-Due to COVID-19, the Church History Library is closed to the public until further notice.
-While we are closed, the following live virtual presentations are available via video conferencing.
+While the Church History Library remains closed to the public, we are excited to announce that the Church History Library has resumed offering group presentations for in-person groups of 25 or less, available Monday-Friday, 10:00 AM-3:00 PM.
 Each interactive presentation lasts approximately 30-45 minutes and is followed by a question-and-answer session.

 Learn more about what the First Vision meant to Joseph Smith—and what it still means for us 200 years later.
 This presentation introduces Joseph Smith's several accounts of his experience, together with records from people who heard him bear his prophetic witness.
 You will also discuss ways to address common questions about the First Vision and Joseph Smith.